 The payment plan is not a loan.
 Therefore, there are no credit checks.
 Low cost, no approval, no interest, just a $50.00 enrollment fee per semester.
 The plan is available for each semester — fall and spring, for six, five or four monthly installments.

 Either the student or the authorized user can enroll in the monthly payment plan.
 The student should login using the username and password.
-Authorized users must be given access by the student.
+Authorized users must be given access by the student

 Q. How long will it take to complete the Post Baccalaureate Pre-Health coursework?
 Can I qualify for letters of recommendation?
-A. We recommend that you enroll for one full year (includes summer).
+A. This can vary from student to student based on their undergraduate record.
+We typically recommend that students enroll for one full year in the program to improve credentials.
 To qualify for a Committee letter as a post-baccalaureate pre-health student, you must complete at least six (pre-health or upper-level Science) courses at Manhattanville College; maintain a GPA of 3.33 or higher while at Manhattanville; earn a competitive score on the MCAT, DAT, or other relevant exam; and present to the Pre-Health Professions Advisory Committee a clear and thoughtful rationale for your decision to pursue your chosen health profession.
 Additional details about the Committee Letter may be found above.

 Q. What schools have PBPH alumni been accepted to?
 A. Our PBPH alumni have been accepted to a variety of medical, dental, physical therapy, and other professional schools both within and outside of the US.
 Please visit http://www.mville.edu/programs/pre-health to see a sample list of schools.

 Q. How many credits can I take each semester?
 A. We limit the number of credits a PBPH student can take to 11.5.
 This is to ensure that you will be able to focus on your registered courses.